These Are the Best Sunscreens for Dark Skin Tones

 Why Everyone Needs to Wear Sunscreen

 Let’s reiterate, sunscreen isn’t reserved for certain skin tones or types.
 Despite broad-spectrum sunscreen use being a non-negotiable step for everyone, the Skin Cancer Foundation reports that 63% of African Americans who participated in a survey claimed to never use sunscreen.
 What makes that statistic so troubling is that a recent study found that melanoma is more deadly in people of color.
 A potential reason for this increased mortality rate, according to the American Academy of Dermatology (AAD), is that when skin cancer develops in people of color, it’s not uncommon for it to be diagnosed in a late stage.
-Board-certified dermatologist, and Skincare.com expert, Dr. Lisa Ginn agrees that UV protection should be made a higher priority for olive and darker skin tones who may assume they don’t need it.
-“Unfortunately, she says, “often by the time we catch skin cancer on patients with this skin color, it’s too late.”
+“Unfortunately, says board-certified dermatologist, and Skincare.com expert, Dr. Lisa Ginn, “often by the time we catch skin cancer on patients with this skin color, it’s too late.”

 How to Protect Your Skin from the Sun